-Estrogen dominance refers to a situation of too much estrogen and not enough progesterone.
+Estrogen dominance means too much estrogen and not enough progesterone.
 I know as well as anyone that those problems are real.
 Many women suffer estrogen excess (see my Estrogen Excess post).
 Many women suffer progesterone deficiency (see 7 Superpowers of Progesterone).

 Yet, I think the term “estrogen dominance” is imprecise and has led to a lot of confusion.